Maximize Shareholder Value... When?

 Such a simple question, yet too rarely asked, and it has profound implications.
 There is a difference between maximizing value today -- sell everything immediately for the highest available price -- and maximizing value for the future.

-If your answer to when to maximize shareholder value is any time beyond today, then you acknowledge that future value matters.
+If your answer to when to maximize shareholder value is any time beyond today, then you recognize that future value matters.

-Acknowledging that future value matters means acknowledging that sustaining value matters.
-Value that isn’t sustained isn’t value in the future; value that isn’t sustained ceases to be value; value that isn’t sustained isn’t maximized but minimized.
+Recognizing that future value matters means recognizing that sustaining value matters.
+Value that isn’t sustained isn’t value in the future; value that isn’t sustained isn’t maximized but ceases to be value at all.

 This topic can be contentious and lead to spouting more heat than light.
 Somehow we have arrived at a point that the “maximize shareholder value” camp and the “stakeholder capitalism” camp treat each other as polar opposites and demonize each other as if they are advocating for the end of the world, or at least the end of civilization as we know it.
 But are the positions really so irreconcilable?

 When you encounter voices shouting down any notion of stakeholders as part of a corporation’s purpose or voices just as adamantly proclaiming shareholder profit-seeking as inherently evil, advance the conversation with the simple question, “When?”
 Unless the voice you’re encountering has no regard for any future beyond today, the logic in the bulleted points above bridges the supposed gap between “maximize shareholder value” and “sustain stakeholder value.”
 By considering “when?”, we stop pitting “maximize shareholder value” and “sustain stakeholder value” against each other and let common ground come into view.
 This simple yet powerful question lets us move beyond destructively condemning each other and instead constructively reframe for mutual benefit.